-President, Kenny Wax
+Vice-President, Kenny Wax

-Kenny has also built up a reputation of being one of the most prolific providers of shows for Children in the West End and around the provinces; titles which include Hetty Feather (Vaudeville Theatre), David Walliams’ Mr Stink (UK Tour), The Gruffalo (Lyric & Duchess Theatres and Tour), The Gruffalo’s Child (Arts Theatre and Tour) Room On The Broom, Laurence Olivier Award nomination ‘Best Family Entertainment’ (Lyric & Garrick Theatres and UK Tour), The Tiger Who Came to Tea (Lyric & Vaudeville Theatres and tour), Laurence Olivier Award nomination ‘Best Family Entertainment’, We’re Going On A Bearhunt, Duchess and Lyric Theatres (UK, Australia and North America Tour), What the Ladybird Heard (UK Tour, Lyric Theatre) and Mr Poppers Penguins which had an off Broadway run at the New Victory theatre last Autumn before a Christmas season at the Criterion Theatre.
+Kenny has built up a reputation of being one of the most prolific providers of shows for families and children in the West End and around the provinces; titles which include Around the World in 80 Days which has recently run at the New Victory in New York, David Walliams’ Mr Stink (UK Tour), The Gruffalo (Lyric & Duchess Theatres and Tour), The Gruffalo’s Child (Arts Theatre and Tour), Room On The Broom, Laurence Olivier Award nomination ‘Best Family Entertainment’ (Lyric & Garrick Theatres and UK Tour), The Tiger Who Came to Tea (Lyric & Vaudeville Theatres and tour), Laurence Olivier Award nomination ‘Best Family Entertainment’, We’re Going On A Bearhunt, Duchess and Lyric Theatres (UK, Australia and North America Tour), What the Ladybird Heard (UK Tour, Lyric Theatre), Oi Frog (UK tour and West End) and Mr Poppers Penguins which had an off Broadway run at the New Victory before a Christmas season at the Criterion Theatre.

 Plans for 2021 include the world premiere of Identical, a new musical based on the Erich Kastner book The Parent Trap which will be directed by Trevor Nunn.